tenet-ac-za/safire.ac.za-website/content/safire/policy/participation/practice-note.md

 # Consent for personal information release

 SAFIRE's understanding of consent is that it must be given by a data subject (end user), and it must be informed, freely given, and for a specific purpose.
 It must also be [withdrawable at any point](https://consentadmin.safire.ac.za/).
-These principles are applied throughout.
+Irrespective of whether consent is actually required for lawful processing, these principles are applied throughout SAFIRE's operations and the data subject is always informed about data transfers and given the opportunity to abort the transaction.
 Likewise, the principle of minimality is observed when negotiating [attribute release policies](/safire/policy/arp/).

-Our understanding of consent will continue to evolve as regulation is gazetted in South Africa.
-In the mean time, we follow the developments relating to the European GDPR with interest.
+Our understanding of consent and other bases for lawful processing will continue to evolve as regulation is gazetted in South Africa.

+The European GDPR has significant impact on inter-federation and cross-border operations, and is in some senses more evolved than South African's own legislation.
+A great deal of work is being done by other NRENs, both within Europe and outside, on the applicability of the GDPR on their operations.
+We full expect that the GDPR will impact South African researchers, our NREN and SAFIRE in particular.
+We are thus following these developments --- and specifically those that relate to the [lawful basis for data processing](https://wiki.refeds.org/display/ENT/Guidance+on+justification+for+attribute+release) --- with interest.

 # Display of policy documents

-SAFIRE's consent page for SAML transactions provides links to both [SAFIRE's Privacy Statement](/safire/policy/privacy/) and to the privacy policy or statement of the specific service provider that's being visited.
-Moreover, the consent page displays the post-processed attributes, exactly as they will be onward released.
-No further processing is done after consent.
-All of this is important to allow people to make an informed decision about consent.
+SAFIRE's information release notification page for SAML transactions provides links to both [SAFIRE's Privacy Statement](/safire/policy/privacy/) and to the privacy policy or statement of the specific service provider that's being visited.
+Moreover, the information release notification page displays the post-processed attributes, exactly as they will be onward released.
+No further processing is done after this notification.
+All of this is important to allow people to make an informed decision about whether they wish to continue with the transaction.

 Should individual SAML identity- or service providers wish to display other policies or terms, they may build those into their own systems.